krasimir/actml/README.md

 ## Scope API

-The scope API is a primary mechanism for transferring data between ActML elements.
+The scope API is a mechanism for transferring data between ActML elements.

 ### Understanding "exports" and "scope" props